j8chiu/j8chiu/README.md

 <h1 align="center">Hi 👋, I'm Jiacheng Qiu (Chiu)</h1>
 <h3 align="center">I'm a Master of Data Science student at UC San Diego, Halıcıoğlu Data Science Institute</h3>

-- 🔭 I’m currently working on Computer Vision [Event-Camera Based Vision (or Dynamic Vision Sensor, DVS)], utilizing technologies such as Pytorch, Pytorch Lightning, and Kubernetes (K8S)(private for now)
+- 🔭 I’m currently working on Computer Vision [Event-Camera Based Vision (or Dynamic Vision Sensor, DVS)], utilizing technologies such as Pytorch, Pytorch Lightning, and Kubernetes (K8S)(private for now).

 - 🌱 I specialize in data science, machine learning, and deep learning, with a passion for applying these disciplines to solve complex problems and extract meaningful insights from data.